openhab/org.openhab.binding.zwave/doc/fortrezz/mimo2_0_0.md

 # MIMO2+ Dual Digital or Analog Voltage input and Dual Contact Relay
 This describes the Z-Wave device *MIMO2+*, manufactured by *FortrezZ LLC* with the thing type UID of ```fortrezz_mimo2_00_000```.

+The MIMO2+ supports routing.
+This allows the device to communicate using other routing enabled devices as intermediate routers.
+This device is also able to participate in the routing of data from other devices.

 ## Overview

 The MIMO2+ module provides two analog or digital input and two relay output (isolated dry contacts, NO-COM-NC) and can be controlled by ZWaveTM.
 The system includes a program switch for Z-WaveTM inclusion/exclusion and a status light (LED) for various indications.